dwilliams91/rolled-alloys-challenge/README.md

 # Getting Started
-1) Clone down the app
+1) Clone down the app.
+From the directory, type in "npm install" and "npm i --save react-router-dom"

 2) In your terminal, from the root directory "rolled-alloys-challenge" type in the command "json-server -p 8088 -w database.json".
 This starts the json server.